 What Are Skin Tags?

 In the medical community, skin tags are known as acrochordons.
 They are small growths, or flaps of tissue, that stick out from the surface of the skin.
 Skin tags are commonly the same color as the flesh or a little darker.
-They typically remain quite small, ranging from 1 to 2 centimeters, but they may grow larger.
+They typically remain quite small, ranging from 1 to 5 millimeters, but they may grow larger.